 Jack Curry, who covered the New York Yankees and Major League Baseball at The New York Times for nearly 20 years as its Yankees beat writer and as a national baseball writer, joined the YES Network in February of 2010 as Yankees analyst, reporter and program contributor, and as a columnist on the Emmy-Award winning YESNetwork.com.
 He has received five New York Emmy Awards for his work as part of YES' Yankees broadcast team and has received a total of 30 New York Emmy Award nominations.

 Curry has also hosted YES' Yankees Access specials, which give viewers exclusive, off-the-field, behind-the-scenes looks at some of the most popular Yankees players.
-In 2010 and 2011, respectively, Curry traveled to the Dominican Republic and Taiwan to report on Yankee feature stories, international travel atypical of regional sports networks.
+He has traveled to the Dominican Republic and Taiwan to report on Yankee feature stories, international travel atypical of regional sports networks.

 Since November 2005, Curry has been a regular contributor to YES' Yankees Hot Stove show.
-Curry has covered MLB's Winter Meetings for that series the past nine offseasons.
-His television experience actually extends back to 1991, when he began contributing to Madison Square Garden Network's Yankees pregame show and weekly baseball magazine show.
+His television experience actually extends back to 1991, when he began contributing to Madison Square Garden Network's Yankees pre-game show and weekly baseball magazine show.

 Curry joined The New York Times in 1987 and became the Yankees beat writer in 1991.
 He was a national baseball writer at the newspaper from 1998 until December of 2009.
 While at The Times, Curry authored more than 4,500 articles, covering 18 World Series, 11 All-Star Games, 10 MLB Winter Meetings and two World Baseball Classics.
 The New Jersey native also was nominated for a Pulitzer Prize for Public Service Reporting at The Times in 1999 for co-writing a series on the demise of New York high school sports, and won multiple Publisher Awards at The Times, monthly awards that recognize the best journalism at the paper.
 Curry has also been the chairman of the New York chapter of the Baseball Writers' Association of America.